Tuesday, 27 September 2011

 This story in a nutshell: ‘Blindness, torture…executions?’

 Theatrical Traveller: We have soon settled down with the Doctor and Peri and she is poking fun at his accident proneness and inability to get anything right.
 We’ve had three electrical fires, a total power failiure and a near collision with a storm of asteroids, he’s also got lost in the TARDIS corridors twice, wiped the memory of the flight computer and jettisoned three quarters of the storage hold!
 He even managed to burn dinner last night!
 But then he has never said he was perfect (teehee).
-Again I find it very interesting that when Colin Baker’s Doctor throws a paddy his detractors (I always point to Paul Cornell simply because his works are always the most forceful when comparing the character to previous Doctors) get into a fanboy tizzy and yet when Tom Baker is furious and moody (Pyramids of Mars, Horror of Fang Rock) it is the height of fashion!
-The Doctor childishly sulks in a chair when the TARDIS runs out of energy but as soon as Peri rouses him from his slumber and cheekily tells her not to give up hope!
+Again I find it very interesting that when Colin Baker’s Doctor throws a paddy his detractors (I always point to Paul Cornell simply because his works are always the most forceful when comparing the character to previous Doctors but there have been other, dismissive commentators) get into a fanboy tizzy and yet when Tom Baker is furious and moody (Pyramids of Mars, Horror of Fang Rock) it is the height of fashion.
+The Doctor childishly sulks in a chair when the TARDIS runs out of energy but as soon as Peri rouses him from his slumber he cheekily tells her not to give up hope!
 I was very pleased to see him picking up on Peri’s Americanisms and once again stroking his little cat badge for luck.
 He can’t quite bring himself to admit that the TARDIS will work ‘like new’ when she is fed a little Zyton-7 so instead plumps for ‘like she was…’ The sixth Doctor leaves a laser on that kills a guard and all of fandom starts balling their eyes out…the eight/ninth Doctor (delete as applicable) wipes out millions of people on Gallifrey and nobody bats an eyelid.
+Edit: This apparently was not the case post Day of the Doctor but it certainly appeared to be so from Rose-The Name of the Doctor.
+Also he wiped out the whole of Skaro in Remembrance of the Daleks and all and sundry seemed to think that was the height of chic and the show returning to form.
 Go figure.
 He’s a man of action, sabotaging the cameras, taking a commanding lead role by forcing his friends to confront their fears of the giant fly and walking into danger with unthinking relish.
-Colin Baker plays the virtual desert scenes for real and he really convinces that he is dying.
+Colin Baker plays the virtual desert scenes for real and he really convinces that he is genuinely dying.
 The look on his face is haunting when he stops breathing.
 So much has been said about the acid bath scene it almost seems churlish to try and defend it.
 Having just watched it I will say at no point does the Doctor try and push anybody in – the first guy falls in accidentally and the second guy gets pull in by his bloodied up mate and I hate to say it but I love the callousness of the gag as the Doctor walks away.
-Its called Doctor Who not Doctrine Who and I could recount many times in the past when the Doctor has quipped at people who have been hurt (‘He’s having a little lie down’ after he clobbers the slaver in The Reign of Terror, ‘I’m afraid he couldn’t make it’ about the unconscious Master left behind in The Five Doctors, ‘The Root – One, Dalek – Nil’, etc, etc).
+It's called Doctor Who not Doctrine Who and I could recount many times in the past when the Doctor has quipped at people who have been hurt (‘He’s having a little lie down’ after he clobbers the slaver in The Reign of Terror, ‘I’m afraid he couldn’t make it’ about the unconscious Master left behind in The Five Doctors, ‘The Root – One, Dalek – Nil’, etc, etc).
 He’s quite playful with Quillam until he realises Peri is in real danger.
 He walks to his execution quite happily knowing that it will be a fake.
-Baker brings a real sense of gravity when he condemns the government of Varos and how they are being exploited by Galatron; it’s the sort of scene that you can only imagine the powerfully moralistic Doctor’s getting away with (Hartnell, Pertwee and Colin Baker really).
-I love how the Doctor strokes Peri’s face and hair as he tries to get her to reassert her memories, these tender moments make a mockery of their fighting.
+Baker brings a real sense of gravity when he condemns the government of Varos and how they are being exploited by Galatron; it’s the sort of scene that you can only imagine the powerfully moralistic incarnations of the Doctor getting away with (Hartnell, Pertwee and Colin Baker really).
+I love how the Doctor strokes Peri’s face and hair as he tries to get her to reassert her memories, these tender moments make a mockery of their fighting and show where their true feelings lie.
+Whilst there are other, awesome examples of the sixth Doctor as he gradually softens throughout his reign, this is the best example of the violent, unpredictable sixth Doctor that is recovering from his regeneration.
+He brings an acidic touch to the role, much wit and resource and yet still manages to be quite gentle and caring.
+It's a beguiling contradiction.

 Busty Babe: I love the interaction between the Doctor and Peri in this story, she seems to be there to remind him of his (many) mistakes and to try and convince him not to give up when he has a strop.
-I love the quirky scene where the Doctor and Peri pop their heads around the corner to chat with Maldak.
+I wish there had been more moments like the quirky scene where the Doctor and Peri pop their heads around the corner to chat with Maldak.
 There is something very real about Peri being slapped hard around the face that is more worrying than the threats and torture she suffers later.
-Its fascinating to see Peri’s devastated reaction to the Doctor’s death – all their bitching aside she really does care for the man and when she sees a chance to hurt the man responsible she lashes out at the governor viciously.
-Poor Peri is made to look like a screaming loony as she start gabbling about coming from another time and world!
-Sil thinks Peri is almost worth salivating over once she has been transmogrified but disgustingly ugly otherwise!
+It's fascinating to see Peri’s devastated reaction to the Doctor’s death – all their bitching aside she really does care for the man and when she sees a chance to hurt the man responsible she lashes out at the governor viciously.
+Poor Peri is made to look like a right fruit loop as she start gabbling about coming from another time and world.
+Sil thinks Peri is almost worth salivating over once she has been transmogrified but disgustingly ugly otherwise, that is more funny the more I think about it.
+Some people have real beef with Peri but at this stage there has been a poor showing for her yet.
+She's less prevalent in some stories than others but she always brings her best.

 Sparkling Dialogue: ‘He’s the worst Governor we’ve had since…well since…’ ‘Since the last one?’